heig-vd-dai-course/heig-vd-dai-course/05.03-smtp-and-ncat/01-course-material/README.md

 You can use reactions to express your opinion on a comment!

-## What will you do next?

-We are arriving at the end of the second part of the course.
-An evaluation will be done to check your understanding of all the content seen in this second part.

 ## Additional resources

 _Resources are here to help you.
 They are not mandatory to read._